sophiemiddleton/StoppingTargets/README.md

 If you look in the file you will see how to add the target of choice based on including the relevent text files.

 ## The chosen target .txt

+I have added several chosen geometry .txt files.
+These should be fairly self-explanatary.

+## Changing Stopping Target Material